Down 7 and missing Francona, Indians rally to top Texas 15-9 - News 12 Now

 Carrasco allowed eight runs – tying a career high – in 3 1/3 innings.

 Cole Hamels, making his first start since April 26, allowed seven runs in 4 1/3 innings.
-The left-hander had been on the 10-day disabled list with a strained right oblique but was activated before the game.
+The left-hander had been on the 10-day disabled list with a strained right oblique.

 Napoli returned to Progressive Field for the first time since helping the Indians reach the World Series last season.
 He was 1 for 4 with three strikeouts.

-Francona was hospitalized on June 13 following a game against the Los Angeles Dodgers at Progressive Field.
-He underwent a series of tests and was released a few hours later.
+Francona left a game two weeks ago against the Los Angeles Dodgers at Progressive Field.
+He underwent a series of tests and was released from the hospital a few hours later.
 Francona returned to work the following night.

 The 57-year-old Francona missed a game last season in August after experiencing chest pains.